eslint/eslint/docs/rules/array-callback-return.md

 # Enforces return statements in callbacks of array's methods (array-callback-return)

 `Array` has several methods for filtering, mapping, and folding.
 If we forget to write `return` statement in a callback of those, it's probably a mistake.
-Consider using [.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) instead.
+If you don't want to use a return or don't need the returned results, consider using [.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) instead.

 ```js
 // example: convert ['a', 'b', 'c'] --> {a: 0, b: 1, c: 2}